 The SSC aims to allow for centralized control plane manipulation of devices.
-It does so by being able to intelligently configure the forwarding tables (filters and FIBs) according to a pattern specification and the included SPDI and QoS properties and constraints.
+It does so by configuring intelligently the forwarding tables (filters and FIBs) according to a pattern specification and the included SPDI and QoS properties and constraints.
 For the purpose of fault tolerance and high availability, it is capable of enforcing redundant paths, with respect to the up-to-date status of network topology.
 The global view of the topology and reservation states is leveraged in order to solve tasks where deployment of custom-tailored distributed protocol solutions might result in additional overhead and added complexity in the network.
-For example, centralized constraint-based routing based on actual network load allows for a higher degree of bandwidth utilization for guaranteed QoS, than the protocol-based approaches which perform routing and reservation in sequence.
-Configuration of forwarding databases, queue and ingress policing are some additional management tasks which the SSC is responsible for.
+For example, centralized constraint-based routing based on actual network load allows for a higher degree of bandwidth utilization for guaranteed QoS, than the protocol-based approaches, which perform routing and reservation in sequence.
+Configuration of forwarding databases, queue and ingress policing are some additional management tasks that the SSC is responsible for.
+Furthermore, in its latest design iteration, SSC is tolerant against Byzantine failures (stemming from inconsistency of controller state or bugs) and is capable of in-band bootstrapping of arbitrary network topologies.
+In addition to QoS, the SSC thus implements a number of features necessary to provide industrial-grade operation.

-In this deliverable, we propose the SSC architecture that encompasses the various functions required to fulfil the network-related requirements defined in D2.3.
+In this deliverable, being the final output of Task 3.1 ("Software defined Aggregation, Orchestration and cloud networks"), we present the SSC architecture that encompasses the various functions required to fulfil the network-related requirements defined in WP2.
 To this end, in this deliverable:

-- We present the high-level workflow of interactions between higher-layer instances of the SEMIoTICS architecture (Pattern Orchestrator) and the SSC. - We reiterate on the network-specific requirements, required by the various use cases. - We propose and discuss each of the controller functions necessary to realize the SEMIoTICS approach. - We discuss the existing interfaces between the SSC and the data-plane devices. - We compare the proposed architecture to the two state-of-art architectures, the generic OpenDaylight architecture and the project VirtuWind-specific SDN Controller solution. - We analyze existing wireless communication technologies that could be used for communication with the IoT devices in SEMIOTICS use cases requiring radio access network.
+- We present the high-level workflow of interactions between higher-layer instances of the SEMIoTICS architecture (Pattern Orchestrator) and the SSC. - We reiterate on the network-specific requirements, required by various SEMIoTICS cases. - We propose and discuss each of the controller functions necessary to realize the SEMIoTICS approach. - We discuss the selected SSC components that have had additions to their basic functionality in SEMIoTICS or were developed from scratch, in exhaustive detail.
+Otherwise, we refer the reader to baseline introduced in related projects. - We discuss the existing interfaces between the SSC and the data-plane forwarding devices. - We compare the proposed architecture to the two state-of-art architectures, the generic OpenDaylight architecture and the project VirtuWind-specific SDN Controller solution [1]. - We analyze existing wireless communication technologies that could be used for communication with the IoT devices in SEMIoTICS use cases requiring radio access network.